cfrg/draft-irtf-cfrg-bls-signature/README.md

 * This draft has been adopted by the CFRG as an active [work group draft](https://tools.ietf.org/html/draft-irtf-cfrg-bls-signature-02)

 ## Changelog:
+* Changes from draft-irtf-cfrg-bls-signature-03 to draft-irtf-cfrg-bls-signtuare-04:
+  * KeyGen and KeyValidate updated.
+KeyValidate now rejects PK if it represents the identity element.
+KeyGen likewise will not generate SK = 0, which would result in an identity public key.
+  * Security Considerations updated with a discussion of why identity PK is disallowed.

 * Changes from draft-irtf-cfrg-bls-signature-02 to draft-irtf-cfrg-bls-signtuare-03:
   * Updated author affiliations
   * Updated hash-to-curve reference to version -09